jbuerkle/WoWsRibbonBingo/README.md

 to run the application, which can be downloaded for free from [Oracle's official website.](https://www.oracle.com/java/technologies/downloads/)

-## Rules for the challenge
+## Rules for the solo streamer challenge (classic)

 1. You have to start the challenge on level 1.
 2. You cannot skip any levels, but you can choose to end the challenge early.
-You cannot do this while in a match, or in case the challenge already ended for a different reason.
+You cannot do this while in a match.
 3. You have to play the challenge in "Random" matches, with any T6 - T10 ship of your choice. **Exception:** Hybrid ships which have player-controllable, carrier-like planes are banned from use for the main participant.
 4. You may invite any number of players into your division.
+However, they will join you as supporters, and any ribbons or achievements collected by them will **not** award any points.
 5. If you play in a division, you and the players in your division may use every ship only **once** per challenge.
 Your ship pool will be shared between players, rather than each player having their own ship pool.
 However, only ships used in successful matches as per rule 7 are counted.
 6. Once you start the challenge, every match counts.
 If you need an exception or want to pause the challenge, you have to announce this **before starting the match**.
 7. After every match played, your point result is calculated and compared to the result bar of the current level:
     - If your result meets the point requirement, you unlock the reward for the current level.
+You automatically go to the next level (unless you unlocked the final reward).
     - If your result does not meet the point requirement, you lose any unlocked rewards, and the challenge ends.
 8. Exceptions to rule 7 which allow you to retry and keep your unlocked rewards:
     - 8a: The match was less than 14 minutes long, **and** you were alive at the end of the match.